 - 341 Medieval Literature (LIT) Readings of English and Continental texts from the 9th-15th century with selected readings in Middle English and in modern translation from Latin, Old French, Provencal, Welsh, and other traditions.
 May include Arthurian romance, the literature of courtly love, drama, lyric poetry, or writings of medieval mystics.
 Prerequisites: Gateway Colloquium; 1 course from 109-170 or 220-259, plus 280.
-Offered in alternate years. - 342 Renaissance Literature (LIT) Investigates issues of representation of gender and sexuality, representations of the court, the place of the stage, versions of early modern selfhood, and moral theory in the Renaissance period, 1520-1660.
+Offered in alternate years. - Renaissance Literature (LIT) Investigates issues of representation of gender and sexuality, representations of the court, the place of the stage, versions of early modern selfhood, and moral theory in the Renaissance period, 1520-1660.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
 Offered as needed. - 343 Restoration and 18th Century (LIT) Focus on British authors between 1660-1789 who consider issues of aristocratic decadence, wit as a moral touchstone, emergence of the middle class, and gender through the use of satire, romance, the novel (epistolary, picaresque, comic), comedy of manners, sentimental and laughing comedy, neoclassical tragedy, and mock forms.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
-Offered occasionally. - 344 Romantic Literature (LIT) Examines the great literature-much of it poetry-of the period 1789-1830.
+Offered occasionally. - Romantic Literature (LIT) Examines the great literature-much of it poetryof the period 1789-1830.
 Addresses themes and issues characteristic of this time of unrest and redefinition.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
+Offered in alternate years. - 345 The Global Renaissance (LIT, G) In this course, we will investigate how Renaissance literature helped to shape our twenty-first century ideas about race, ethnicity, colonization, and religious difference.
+Students will read a variety of plays, poems, and essays that foreground European encounters with the Mediterranean, the New World, Africa, and Asia in the period between 1400-1650.
+Prerequisite: Gateway Colloquium and one of the following: ENGL 280, HIST 121, HIST 123, HIST 224, or HIST 323.
 Offered in alternate years. - 346 Victorian Literature (LIT) Focus on British novelists, poets, playwrights, and essayists between 1830-1900 who are drawn to themes of the divided self, middle class decorum, the fight for women's suffrage and education, organization of the working class, responses to poverty, expansion of the British empire, and religious conversion and doubt.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
-Offered in alternate years. - 351 Manifest Destinies: American Literature to 1865 (LIT, U) Focus on aspect(s) of American literature up to the Civil War to form a coherent view of one part of the
+Offered in alternate years. - 351 Manifest Destinies: American Literature to 1865 (LIT, U) Focus on aspect(s) of American literature up to the Civil War to form a coherent view of one part of the American experience.

-American experience.
 May examine poetry, drama, fiction, essays, journals, diaries, news articles, or collateral art like painting and music.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
-Offered in alternate years.

-- 352 American Literature after 1865 (LIT, U) Focus on aspect(s) of American literature since the Civil War to form a coherent view of American experience.
+Offered in alternate years. - 352 American Literature after 1865 (LIT, U) Focus on aspect(s) of American literature since the Civil War to form a coherent view of American experience.
 Draws upon several literary and non-literary genres.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
 Offered in alternate years. - 354 American Literature since 1945 (LIT, U) Focus on literary, historical, and cultural contexts and movements through faculty selected topics, e.g., War and Literature, Black American Literature, The Modern Experiment and the Arts, or Postmodernism.
 Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
-Offered occasionally. - 356 Modernism (LIT) Emphasis and scope varies on American, British, or world modernism.
-Topics may include development of modernism, modernist views of language and art, the social contexts of literary modernism, for example.
-Prerequisites: Gateway Colloquium; 1 course from ENGL 109-170 or 220-259, plus 280.
-Offered occasionally.